foleyd2002/foleyd2002/README.md

 ---

+## 📚 Projects

+Here are a few of the projects I've worked on:

+- **[DarraghFoley - Portfolio](https://github.com/foleyd2002/Portfolio)**: Click to learn more about my portfolio .
+- **[BiteFolio](https://github.com/foleyd2002/BiteFolio)**: Early-Production-Stage: This application allows user's to upload and view the restaurants and pubs/bars they have been to, so they never forget their favourite spots.
+- **[The Mountain Biking app](https://github.com/foleyd2002/Mountain_biking_project)**:A throwback to one of my first django and college projects :).

+---

 ## 🎓 Education
 - **Student** at **DCU School of Electronic Engineering and Computing**
 - Program: **COMBUS (Computing for Business)**